 - 1/2 teaspoon salt

 - 1 teaspoon ground cinnamon

 - 1/2 teaspoon ground ginger

-- 6 tablespoons (84 grams) coconut oil3 or 6 tablespoons (89 milliliters) olive oil (other mild-tasting oils would work, too)
+- 6 tablespoons (84 grams) refined coconut oil (or unrefined if you don't mind some coconut taste) or 6 tablespoons (89 milliliters) olive oil (other mild-tasting oils would work, too)

 - 6 tablespoons (132 grams) molasses (I used blackstrap molasses)